The Dividend Toolkit is now available, and it’s designed to emphasize practicality.

 Get Your Copy Today

-The price is $16, which includes both the PDF guide on how to efficiently analyze a dividend-payer and the spreadsheet tool that allows you to quickly calculate the fair price of a stock.
+The price is $16, which includes both the electronic PDF guide on how to efficiently analyze a dividend-payer and the spreadsheet tool that allows you to quickly calculate the fair price of a stock.

 The Spreadsheet File complements the Dividend Book and comes in three file formats (Excel .xls and .xlsx, and Open Office .ods), and contains four valuation tools: two for regular Discounted Cash Flow Analysis and two for the Dividend Discount Model.
 You can even upload the spreadsheet file as a Google Doc and use it without a spreadsheet program on your computer.
 The book explains how to analyze dividend stocks, and how to find the intrinsic value of a stock, and the spreadsheet lets you apply the knowledge in practice.
 I personally use this tool every time I publish a stock report.